cstahoviak/supercharger/README.md

 \end{cases}
 ```

 where the objective function is the sum of charging durations at nodes $[2, n-1]$ (not including the origin and the destination), and the constraint function ensures that the arrival range at each node $[3, n]$ is greater than zero, i.e. the vehicle does not run out of charge at any point along the route.
-The matrix $\mathbf{A}$ is a function of the charging rates, and the vectors $\mathbf{r}$ and $\mathbf{d}$ are the charging rates and distances between adjacent nodes, respectively.
+The matrix $\mathbf{A}$ is a function of the charging rates, the vectors $\mathbf{r}$ and $\mathbf{d}$ are the charging rates and distances between adjacent nodes, respectively, and $a_2$ is the arrival range at node $2$.

 ### Features
 - The `pysupercharger` module is provided to support Python development.